rabblerouser/stream-listener/README.md

-# Rabblerouser Event Forwarder
+# Rabble Rouser Event Forwarder

 [![Build Status](https://travis-ci.org/rabblerouser/event-forwarder.svg?branch=master)](https://travis-ci.org/rabblerouser/event-forwarder)

+This is the Event Forwarder application of the [Rabble Rouser](https://rabblerouser.team/) platform.

 A lambda function that receives all events from a kinesis stream and forwards them to an API over HTTP

 ## Background

+This code base works when deployed as an [AWS Lambda](https://aws.amazon.com/lambda/) application.

 AWS Kinesis consumers need to be constantly polling the stream for new events (with a dedicated thread for it).
 NodeJS will struggle with this as it is single-threaded.

-This is a lambda function that can do that dedicated job, and forward events to a consumer via HTTP.
+This is a Lambda application that can do that dedicated job, and forward events to a consumer via an HTTP API.

 ## Install and run the tests